Guake/guake/README.rst

 - Things to fix after the port
 - - Rename widgets (from _ to -) to match the names used in the settings
 - - Split files in to single class modules
-- - fix tab bar buttons sometimes losing their text (eg after adding 3+ new tabs from the context menu, hovering them restores the text)
+- - fix tab bar buttons sometimes losing their text (eg after adding 3+ new tabs from the context menu, hovering them restores the text) (I think this is a problem with the deprecated widgets which are still in use)
 - - update the glade files (remove deprecated objects)